dennisbergevin/mash/README.md

 Create a `.mash.json` anywhere in the directory tree (at or above the current working directory).
 The config file closest to the current working directory will be preferred.

-This enables you to have different configs for different parent directories, such as one for a specific repository, one for personal projects, one for a global list, etc.
+This enables you to have different configs for different parent directories, such as one for a specific repository, one for personal projects, one for work scripts, etc.

 For global configurations you can create a `config.json` file in the `~/.config/mash/` directory.